 Can I File An Injury Claim For A Police Dog Biting Me?

 This really depends on the specific situation.
 Law enforcement personnel aren’t allowed to utilize unreasonable levels of force in the performance of any duty, including making arrests.
-Inappropriate use of police dogs sometimes equates to unreasonable force.
+The inappropriate use of police dogs sometimes equates to unreasonable force.
 If this happens in your own circumstance, which you honestly need a lawyer’s assistance with establishing, then the police force in question might be mandated to compensate you for any injuries suffered or inflicted.

 If My Pet Is Killed By Somebody Else’s Animal Can I File A Legal Claim?